 Best for Dog Tricks: 101 Dog Tricks: Step by Step Activities ...

 Now that you have potty training down, keep your dog mentally sharp and engaged by teaching him tricks.
 101 Dog Tricks by Kyra Sundance is the ultimate guide to teaching your dog every trick in the book (literally, in this case).
 It’s full of color-coded guides to its 101 tricks, each one rated with a difficulty level and necessary “prerequisites” your pup should know in advance.
 The tricks range from the standard sit, fetch and stay to the more advanced (but incredibly nifty) “go get a soda from the fridge.”
 Beyond being useful, teaching your dog tricks can help keep active pups engaged and challenged, making them less likely to create destruction around the home.
 So, if you’re searching for a one-stop trick shop, 101 Dog Tricks is the book for you.

 06 of 07

 Best for Service Dogs: Training Your Own Service Dog

 Acquiring a service dog can be a lengthy and expensive process.
 Training Your Own Service Dog by Lelah Sullivan is a guide to teaching your dog skills to help him or her be a companion animal.
 Sullivan is a retired service dog trainer who covers the fundamentals of training a dog for a variety of disabilities.
 Though we recommend going through a licensed service dog agency for most needs, Sullivan’s book can help those who need a little extra help around the house and don’t have the extra funds to acquire an official service pup.
 The author also has a Facebook group that she visits frequently for advice and suggestions.

-Amazon customers say Sullivan’s book is the most comprehensive guide to self-training a service dog.
-Owners say their pups are better behaved, better around crowds and in public and can follow a variety of commands after finishing the steps.
+Overall, this guide to self-training a service dog will help pups behave better and follow a variety of commands after finishing Sullivan's steps.

 07 of 07